 How do you know which weight to use for a dumbell-only workout?

 The amount of weight you can lift will vary for each exercise you do during a workout.
 For example, you'll most likely be able to squat heavier than you can bicep curl.
 Ideally, you would have a range of weights, from lighter to heavier dumbbells.

 When picking the amount of weight to use, start with a lighter dumbbell and make sure you’re happy that you can complete the movement with good form for the desired reps, but be close to failure by your last rep.

 This can mean the weight you use for a single exercise might vary between workouts, depending on the type of workout you are doing.
 For example, a strength training workout aimed at muscle hypertrophy will usually include 3-4 rounds of 8-12 reps, whereas a circuit style workout may only involve four rounds of four reps.

 You may need to trial different weights when starting a new exercise or workout, but you'll quickly learn the right weight to use.
 Just remember to increase it when the weight no longer feels challenging.

 Looking for more dumbbell only workouts to try?
-We've shared a full body dumbbell only workout for beginners here.
+We've shared a full body dumbbell only workout for beginners here, or give this dumbbell HIIT full body workout a try.
 You can also find more workouts you can try over on our workout exercise and routines hub.